Jean-Claude Bastos de Morais: Angola sovereign wealth fund

-In 2012, following a selection procedure, Bastos' asset management group Quantum Global was awarded the contract to manage the newly created Angolan sovereign wealth fund, the Fundo Soberano de Angola (FSDEA), with fund assets of US$5 billion.
+In 2012, Bastos' asset management group Quantum Global was awarded the contract to manage the newly created Angolan sovereign wealth fund, the Fundo Soberano de Angola (FSDEA), with fund assets of US$5 billion.

-In November 2017 the BBC News reported about him in relation to the Paradise Papers.
-The Paradise Papers reported his use of Angola's sovereign wealth fund Fundo Soberano de Angola (FSDEA) for his own investment projects.
+In November 2017, BBC News reported him in relation to the Paradise Papers, particularly his use of Angola's sovereign wealth fund Fundo Soberano de Angola (FSDEA) for his own investment projects.
 According to a Bastos interview by The Guardian, FSDEA had not paid brokerage or finder’s fees for those investments where he himself also held a stake.
-After the Paradise Papers were leaked licenses of seven funds of Bastos' Quantum Global were suspended in Mauritius after a visit of Angolan officials.
-The Mauritius Supreme Court froze US$519 million on 58 bank accounts of Quantum Global in early April 2018.
-In London a British court froze US$3 billion on Quantum Global accounts at the end of April 2018.
+After the Paradise Papers were leaked, licenses of seven funds of Bastos' Quantum Global were suspended in Mauritius after a visit of Angolan officials.

-At the end of July 2018 the freezing of British bank accounts was lifted by London's High Court.
-It ruled, that the freezing was based on false information.
-The court accused the state funds representatives of "breaches of the duty of disclosure" in the fund's application for a freezing and called these breaches "substantial" and "culpable".
-"There is no evidence to suggest that the use of offshore structures by the group was anything other than the normal and legitimate way the group structured itself for tax, regulatory and other proper business purposes; or that Mr Bastos’ personal use of such structures was not his normal modus operandi for legitimate personal reasons."
-The High Court's ruling stated that limited partnerships in offshore jurisdictions "are not unusual for private equity investments; that they were known about and not disapproved by Deloitte at the time; that the structure was not a matter of criticism by E&Y in their investigations; and that the drawing down of the full committed amounts into the accounts in the names of the Limited Partnerships so as to put them beyond the control of FSDEA was for a legitimate political objective."
+At the end of July 2018, the freezing of British bank accounts was lifted by London's High Court; the court ruled that the freezing was based on false information.

-After the High Court in London had legally confirmed the contracts between Quantum Global and FSDEA, Bastos was taken into pre-trial detention in Angola in the autumn of 2018 on the charge that he had enriched himself with state property.
-The media saw the arrest as an attempt by Angola to exert pressure on Quantum Global and Bastos.
-In March 2019, Angola and Quantum Global reached a settlement.
-Quantum Global released the mandate early and Bastos received a settlement from Angola that dropped all charges against Bastos and Quantum Global.
-In Mauritius, the account freezes were lifted and the tax authorities renewed Quantum Global's licenses.
-Quantum Global withdrew a claim for damages against the FSDEA in London.
+In the autumn of 2018, after the High Court in London had legally confirmed the contracts between Quantum Global and FSDEA, Bastos was taken into pre-trial detention in Angola In March 2019, Angola paid a settlement to Bastos and dropped all charges against Bastos and Quantum Global.
 When the settlement was reached, Bastos was released from pre-trial detention in March 2019.